aames/aames.github.io/_posts/2017-09-30-infinitest.markdown

 ---
 layout: post
-title:  "Infinitest: You should be using it."
+title:  "Infinitest: You should be using it"
 date:   2017-09-30 21:00:00 +1300
 categories: software engineering development testing unit infinitest ncrunch
 ---